 What many investors don’t grasp is the direct relationship between share prices and cash dividends.
 If a company’s stock is trading at $20 and it pays a $1 dividend, its share price (in theory, anyway) should fall to $19 on the ex-dividend date.
 This price drop will not be penny for penny, and it may even be washed out by the normal fluctuations in the daily markets.
 But there is always a trade-off.
-After all, when a company that pays out, say, $10 million in dividends, it must be worth $10 million less.
+After all, when a company pays out, say, $10 million in dividends, it must be worth $10 million less.
 The failure to understand this point is the reason so many investors think of dividends as “free money.”

 In 1961, Merton Miller and Frank Modigliani published a landmark paper that became the basis for what is now known as the dividend irrelevance theory.
 They argued that whether or not a company pays dividends should not matter to shareholders, because it does not affect their overall returns.
 Dividend policy simply determines whether investors end up with a share valued at $20, or a share worth $19 plus $1 in cash.

 Not everyone accepts the Miller-Modigliani model.
 Two other economists, Myron Gordon and John Lintner published a counter argument that has come to be called the bird-in-the-hand theory.
 Their idea was that shareholders cannot be sure that a company will spend its capital wisely, so a dollar paid in dividends is preferable to one kept as retained earnings.
 This may be true, but investors who advocate DRIP programs cannot logically subscribe to this theory: if they truly believed it, they would not reinvest their cash dividends in new shares.

 The illusion of income v. capital